bccbass/T3A1/BenjaminCampbell_T3A1.md

 ```

 ### Loops
-Because Arrays are iterable they can be looped over in many different ways, most commonly with a 'for' loop of a 'for... of' loop.
-For loops are used when there is a set number iterations needed.
-The for loop has a three part structure: 1. set up index (let i) 2. set up condition/range that the loop will stop running under (i < myArray.length) 3.
-Action to take after the code block has run, usually an incrementor or decrementor (i++) Most commonly this can be seen with looping over every element of an array:
+Because Arrays are iterable they can be looped over in many different ways, most commonly with a 'for' loop or 'for... of' loop.
+'For' loops are used when there is a set number iterations needed.
+It has a three part structure:
+1. Initialize index (let i)
+2. Define the condition/range under which the loop will continue to iterate (i < myArray.length)
+3. Action to take after the code block has run, usually an incrementor or decrementor (i++)

+A commone use of a for loop is iterating over every element of an array:
 ```js
 const myArray = [1, 2, 3, 4, 5]
 for (let i = 0; i < myArray.length; i++) {